Summer Programs: Early College Program

 Eligible students may select and attend one of the following modules:

-ECP English 103 offers a college credit course in first year composition earning four (4) credits.
-This course provides opportunities for the student to develop and exercise critical thinking, primarily through writing and research.
-The course emphasizes comparison/contrast, argumentation, and working with sources.
-First-Year Composition is the place where students will come to learn how to be productive critical readers, thinkers, speakers and writers.
-A minimum grade of "C” is required to earn the credit and generate a college transcript.
-(Open to current 11th and 12th grade students.)
+ECP English 101 offers a college credit course earning (4) college credits.
+This course provides opportunities for the student to learn how to read, think and write critically in preparation for a First-Year Composition course.
+The course emphasizes analysis, logical fallacies, reasoning and writing under a timed circumstance.
+A minimum grade of "C" us required to earn the credit and generate a college transcript.

-ECP Biology 100 offers a college credit course in The Biology of Women earning four (4) credits.
+offers a college credit course in The Biology of Women earning four (4) credits.
 This course provides perspectives on the distinct biology of women.
 The roles of science in society and women’s empowerment through knowledge of their bodies will be examined.
 The course features lectures and laboratory.
 A minimum grade of “C” is required A minimum grade of “C” is required to earn the credit and generate a college transcript.
-(Open to current 11th and 12th grade students.)